laurapayancepeda/portfolioo/README.md

 [Interact with the Dashboard](https://public.tableau.com/views/CoffeeShopSalesBreakdown/CoffeeShopBreakdown?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 #### Session Training and Player Performance (Power BI)
-My goal with this dashboard is to use 1 month of GPS and Wellness Data, and review Real Madrid's outcomes of specific training sessions, track an athlete’s wellness scores, and evaluate their recent performance.
-The dashboard currently consists of a Daily Session Report Dashboard, Individual Player Report and Wellness Report.
+My goal with this dashboard is to use 1 month of GPS and Wellness Data, and review Real Madrid's outcomes of specific training sessions, track an athlete’s wellness scores, and evaluate their recent performance, allowing stakeholders and coaches to quickly identify any points of improvement or concern in terms of an athlete's performance and recovery.

+The dashboard currently consists of a Daily Session Report, an Individual Player Report and a Player Wellness Report.

 ![Training session](https://raw.githubusercontent.com/laurapayancepeda/portfolioo/4659f9338b3b24fbebd629d1f156a6f0c4c49684/sports%20dashboard%20(1)_page-0001.jpg)